-You should read the following discussion and analysis of our financial condition and results of operations together with Taboola's audited consolidated financial statements and the related notes appearing in our registration statement on Form F-1 on file with the U.S. Securities and Exchange Commission (the "SEC") and the proforma financial information as of and for the year ended December 31, 2020 and the six months ended June 30, 2021 under the heading "Unaudited Pro Forma Condensed Combined Financial Information" included in our Prospectus dated October 6, 2021 forming part of our registration statement on Form F-1/A. Some of the information contained in this discussion and analysis is set forth elsewhere in our registration statement on Form F-1/A, including information with respect to Taboola's plans and strategy for Taboola's business, and includes forward-looking statements that involve risks and uncertainties.
-As a result of many factors, including those factors set forth in the section titled "Risk Factors" and "Special Note Regarding Forward-Looking Statements," Taboola's actual results could differ materially from the results described in or implied by the forward-looking statements ("use," "us," "our" and the "Company" refer to Taboola and its consolidated subsidiaries, and in references to monetary amounts, "dollars" and "\$" refer to U.S. Dollars, and "NIS" to refers to New Israeli Shekels.
+You should read the following discussion and analysis of our financial condition and results of operations together with Taboola's audited consolidated financial statements and the related notes appearing in our registration statement on Form F-1 on file with the U.S. Securities and Exchange Commission (the "SEC") and the pro forma financial information as of and for the year ended December 31, 2020 and the six months ended June 30, 2021 under the heading "Unaudited Pro Forma Condensed Combined Financial Information" included in our Prospectus dated October 6, 2021 forming part of our registration statement on Form F-1/A. Some of the information contained in this discussion and analysis is set forth elsewhere in our registration statement on Form F-1/A, including information with respect to Taboola's plans and strategy for Taboola's business, and includes forward-looking statements that involve risks and uncertainties.
+As a result of many factors, including those factors set forth in the section titled "Risk Factors" and "Special Note Regarding Forward-Looking Statements," Taboola's actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
+Throughout this section, unless otherwise noted or the context requires otherwise, "we," "us," "our" and the "Company" refer to Taboola and its consolidated subsidiaries, and in references to monetary amounts, "dollars" and "\$" refer to U.S. Dollars, and "NIS" to refers to New Israeli Shekels.